sheredom/subprocess.h/README.md

 ## FAQs

+### Why does my process not inherit the environment of the parent when `environment` is `NULL`?

+`subprocess_create` is subtly different from Windows' `CreateProcessA` in that when the `environment` is set to `NULL`, it'll launch the process with an empty environment.
+Users should use the `subprocess_option_inherit_environment` option to inherit the parent's environment.
+This is done to ensure that the safest defaults are used for launching processes.

 ### Why does my spawned subprocess does not have internet process?

 If you spawn a process that needs internet access then you will have to use the